appbaseio/esc/tagwise-search/multiple-tag-match.md

 }
 ```

 We will use `must` and `should` clauses to filter the data.
-Through `must` clause we can get the results which contains all the mentioned tags and through `should` clause we can get the results which contains either of the mentioned tags.
+Through `must` clause we can get the results which contain all the mentioned tags and through `should` clause we can get the results which contain either of the mentioned tags.

 ### Must Query

 We will use `term` query inside `must` clause.
-The `term` query finds documents that contain the exact term specified at the index time.
+The `term` query finds documents that contain the exact term specified at the index time and `must` query take **AND** of all the results.

 ```json
 curl $host/tagwise/search/_search?pretty -d '{